Skip to content

 Recovery requires the organizer to go back through the organizer-connect flow.
 Your integration should:

-1. Mark the installation requires_reconsent in your storage.
+1. Mark the connection in your system as needing re-consent.

 3. Optionally, email or notify based on your customer relationship.